mskr/libigl-example-project/README.md

-To build, first clone Assimp repo into same folder as this repo.
-Then clone libigl into this repo.
-Then CMake should find everything.
+Clone Assimp repo next to this repo, init submodules and CMake does the rest.